section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 This command will create a tailwind.css file in the CSS folder.
 The `-o` in the command stands for the output path, and we specified that our output file would be in the _css/tailwind.css_ path.

 Note: You do not need to have a CSS file to work with that command, it will still generate the tailwind file.
-You may however, need the style.css file to add custom styles, write tailwind css in that file, or mix in tailwind with custom CSS.
+You may, however, need the style.css file to add custom styles, write tailwind css in that file, or mix in tailwind with custom CSS.

 A different way of processing the CSS is to do it in production by adding a script in the `package.json`.
-We will use the postcss cli to run the operation during build time.
+We will use the `postcss cli` to run the operation during build time.

 To do this, let's install postcss cli.
 Run this in the terminal: